shopify website builder

 2. Utilizing Built-In SEO Features (Expanded)

-Shopify simplifies the SEO process by offering a variety of built-in features that reduce the need for third-party tools or extensive coding.
+Shopify simplifies the SEO process by offering built-in features that let you build a site for free and easily build a Shopify theme, reducing the need for third-party tools or extensive coding.

 You can easily edit the following on any page or product:

 Additionally, Shopify offers apps like Plug in SEO, Smart SEO, and SEO Manager to scan for on-site issues and suggest improvements.
-These tools make it easier for non-technical users to keep their site search-friendly and optimized over time.
+These tools make it easier for non-technical users to build a site for free, keep their store search-friendly, and optimize their build Shopify theme over time.

 Pro Tip: Use the built-in blog functionality to post keyword-rich content regularly, boosting long-tail search traffic.